tianleimin/ECE4078_Lab_2023/Week03-05/M2_marking_instructions.md

 Each team will have a **STRICT** 15 minutes total time limit to perform the live robot demo for marking according to a random schedule.
 The 15min marking slot starts when you are called to the marking arena and are asked to start downloading your code submission from Moodle.
 You will need to submit the map(s) generated during the live demo marking to Moodle **before** the 15min runs out.
 You may open up the marking checklist, which is a simplified version of the following steps to remind yourself of the marking procedures.

-**[NEW] Further clarifications:**
-- [NEW] In addition to collision penalty, an out-of-arena penalty is added.
-The robot exceeding the arena borders will be considered the same as colliding with a marker, i.e., each time it exceeds the border there is a 5pt penalty, and the maximum number of allowed collision/out-of-bound is three times in a run.
-The fourth time your robot collides with a marker OR exceeds the arena boundry that run will be terminated.
-- [NEW] You are allowed to perform wheel and/or camera calibration again during the live demo marking, and replace the calibration parameter files under the "param" folder in your downloaded Moodle submission with the newly calibrated parameters or take in these new parameters as command line arguments.
-However, these are the only parts of the downloaded submission that you are allowed to change.
-Also, if you decide to perform calibration during your 15min marking time slot, the marking timer will continuer while you perform the calibration.
-- [NEW] The 5min countdown clock in the operate.py GUI is only for reference.
-Your individual SLAM runs can be shorter or longer than 5min.
-The only time limit enforced is the 15min total time limit.
-- [EDIT] Please check out the [marking order Google sheet (under the M2 tab)](https://docs.google.com/spreadsheets/d/1bRESqtr_Z1orLkh1-J1UBwSlAibOSyoujpCUq9bQbc8/edit?usp=sharing) for when your group's turn is and which marking arena you will be performing the live demo in.
-The first groups of each lab session will start their live demo marking 30min after that lab session starts.

-### Evaluation scheme
-To allow for the best performance of your SLAM module, you will be marked based on finding the 10 ARUCO markers, *the RMSE after alignment* between your estimations and the true locations of these markers during a live demonstration conducted in a **NEW MAP** in week 6.
-After the live demo, the map generated will be marked against the ground-truth map using [SLAM_eval.py](SLAM_eval.py).
-5pt will be deducted for each marker the robot has collided into during the live demo, with a max of 3 collisions allowed per run.
-Your M2 mark is computed as:

-slam_score = ((0.12 - Aligned_RMSE)/(0.12 - 0.02)) x 80

-**Total M2 mark = slam_score + (NumberOfFoundMarkers x 2) - (NumberOfCollidedMarkers x 5)**

-**Note:** If your Aligned_RMSE value goes above the upper bound 0.12, your slam_score will be 0.
-If the Aligned_RMSE value goes below the lower bound 0.02, your slam_score will be 80, i.e., 0 ≤ slam_score ≤ 80

 ### Marking steps
 #### Step 1:
 **Do this BEFORE your lab session**